TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 ```
 * When loading/ unloading a user's registry hive and an error is encounered, the tool will attempt to close any processes owned by that user.
+* Added error mapping function to provide useful information for troubleshooting to admin when an error pops up.
 ```

 ## 2.6.2